gargleblaster/tudocs/docs/Reference/Option assessment/option-selection.md

 ---
-sidebar_position: 5
+sidebar_position: 10
 tags: ["options"]
 ---
 # Option Selection

 Option selection occurs in two phases, first at the creation of the Trade Plan, but then also at the time of entry.
-The most important thing to be aware of is that at the time of entry, by regulatory rules, we can **only** select from those option strikes and expirations that you have already approved when creating the Trade Plan.
+The most important thing to be aware of is that at the time of entry, by regulatory rules, we can **only** select from those option contracts (expirations and strikes) that you have already approved when creating the Trade Plan.

 ### Option "Approval"
 ![img_2.png](img_2.png)